 The most convenient way to make a deposit into your account is through electronic transfers from your checking account via the ACH network.

 You can also transfer assets from outside brokerage accounts using the Automated Customer Account Transfer Service (ACATS).
 Transfers from retirement accounts can be completed through IRA rollovers.

 Transferred funds are automatically invested within one or two business days.
 Betterment does not accept deposits made by check or by credit or debit cards.
 Wire transfers are recommended only for large transfers due to the fees involved.

 Betterment can be contacted by either phone or email, Monday through Friday, from 9:00 am to 6:00 pm Eastern Time.

-Your account is protected by coverage from the Securities Investors Protection Corporation (SIPC) for up to $500,000 in securities (including up to $250,000 in cash).
+Your investment account is protected by coverage from the Securities Investors Protection Corporation (SIPC) for up to $500,000 in securities (including up to $250,000 in cash).

 For additional account security, you can set up two-factor authentication.
 This can protect your account even if your password is compromised.

 Two-factor authentication requires you to enter a unique verification code to access your account.
 You can receive the code either by text or email.

 Betterment pricing and fees

 - Investing: $4 or 0.25% annual fee.
 You automatically switch to an annual price of 0.25% on your investing account balance by setting up recurring monthly deposits totaling $250 or more or reaching a balance of $20,000 invested or more across all of your Betterment accounts